-- Wages, salaries, bonuses or overtime pay - Benefits derived from certain counselling services - Damages and interest awarded as a result of the actual or alleged breach of an employee's rights under human rights legislation, to the extent that such amounts are not taxable - Superannuation or pension benefits - For federal tax purposes, wages in lieu of a termination notice under the Act respecting labour standards, the Canada Labor Code or an equivalent legislation - Amounts received as a result of an employee's death (may be treated as death benefits) - Payments for accumulated vacation leave not taken before retirement
+- · Wages, salaries, bonuses or overtime pay - Benefits derived from certain counselling services - Damages awarded as a result of the actual or alleged breach of an employee's rights under human rights legislation, to the extent that such amounts are not taxable - Superannuation or pension benefits - For federal tax purposes, wages in lieu of a termination notice under the Act respecting labour standards, the Canada Labor Code or an equivalent legislation.
+However, for Quebec tax purposes, any notice pay is treated as a retiring allowance. - Amounts received as a result of an employee's death (may be treated as death benefits) - Payments for accumulated vacation leave not taken before retirement